Mustafaalua/Detector_Detection/readme.md

    .\make.bat html
    ```

+If the html theme needs to be changed, then it can be done in the `docs/conf.py` file under `html_theme`.

 ## Settings
 You can adjust the scripts settings via a json file called settings.json located in the Detector_Detection folder.